If you love mushrooms and have always been fascinated by the way they grow, it’s time to take the next step and grow your own.

 Also known as satyr’s beard, bearded tooth, hedgehog, or pom-pom mushrooms, this is not your standard button type.

 Not only does its flowing, icicle-like appearance attract the eye, it is also a very easy variety to propagate and maintain, and it’s rich in protein to boot.

 Gallboys, a well known fungal spore retailer, offers an easy to use growing kit that comes complete with a wood chip growing medium, a bag of inoculated mycelium, a humidity tent to lock in moisture, and a comprehensive instruction booklet.

 All you need to do is keep the growing medium moist.
-Within 2 weeks’ time, you will see gorgeous results, and your lion’s mane will be ready to harvest in 30-45 days.
+Within two weeks’ time, you will see gorgeous results, and your lion’s mane will be ready to harvest in 30-45 days.

 Lion’s mane is known to reseed itself easily and often, dropping spores from its long tendrils regularly.
 If kept moist as directed, this kit may fruit three or more times without a problem.

 After that, you may try swapping the growing medium for something else, like a log or more wood chips.

 If you do that, chances are you will be able to keep your lion’s mane growing indefinitely!

 These include growing substrate with hardy spores, a humidity tent, and instructions.

 Another option is to purchase a Mojo Pro kit from Mushroom Mojo via True Leaf Market.